cran-task-views/Omics/Omics.md

     differential analysis of Hi-C experiments.
 -   *Lipidomics*: `r pkg("interep")` can perform interaction analysis in high dimensional lipidomics datasets with repeated measurements.
-    `r pkg("flippant")` allows the analysis of the activity of the lipid scrambling activity based on a fluorescence assay (dithionite scramblase assay).
 -   *Bacterial genomics, microbiome and metagenomics*: `r bioc("phyloseq")` is among the most-important packages for the analysis of high-throughput microbiome data. `r pkg("BarcodingR")` performs species identification